 It is possible to estimate a growth rate for each type of renewable energy technology as described in the previous point.
-It has been estimated using the same annual growth rate for all sources (1.41%).
+Taking into account the energy production in 2020, the annual growth rate for all sources has been estimated at 1.52% (Figure 2).